 - Avoid the use of household chemicals, switch to natural products where possible

 - Food elimination trial involves feeding a novel diet the cat has never eaten before (such as duck, or kangaroo).
 The cat will remain on this for several weeks, after which he will be re-introduced to his original food, to see if the allergy returns.

 For a mild rash, Benadryl may be administered to block the effects of histamine.

-A single injection of dexamethasone or prednisolone to reduce symptoms by dampening the immune response.
+A single injection of dexamethasone or prednisolone reduces symptoms by dampening the immune response.